reyna-abhyankar/reyna-abhyankar.github.io/README.md

 ![image](./pfp.jpg)

-I build efficient systems for large language models.
+I build efficient systems for large language models and agentic workflows.
 I am passionate about democratizing access to AI, open-source, and making the most out of our hardware resources.

 Affiliations:
-- PhD student at UC San Diego,
+- PhD student at UC San Diego
-- Researcher at Together.AI
+- Systems Researcher at Together.AI (GPU Kernels)
 - T5 contributor to [FlexFlow-Train](https://github.com/flexflow/flexflow-train)

 Outside of work, I love playing piano and guitar, watching the Padres, and playing football.